 If you have missed the voter registration deadline, you can still register to vote and a cast a ballot at the same time during early voting or on Election Day.
 Simply go to your regular polling place or early voting site to register and vote.
-Contact your Local Election Official for questions about the process or identification requirements.
+Contact your Local Election Office for questions about the process or identification requirements.

 To register in Wyoming you must: